PabloCoralDev/AutoKeras_image_recognition_AI-P3/README.md

-PABLO CORAL
+PABLO CORAL,
 AI PROJECT PART 3 - self code using autokeras

-- Utilized Autokeras to run an ML model to predit sea turtle species
+- Utilized Autokeras to run an ML model to predict sea turtle species
 - "Cammy" bot was unable to recognize image URLs, which is why it was not used.

 MUST follow the following folder struct: